 The Sub-Fund considered select principal adverse impacts on sustainability factors through values and norms-based screening to implement exclusions.
 Indicators 10 and 14 in relation to violations of the UN Global Compact and controversial weapons from the EU SFDR Regulatory Technical Standards were used in respect of such screening.
-The Sub-Fund also used certain of the indicators as part of the "Do No Significant Harm" screen as detailed in the response
+The Sub-Fund also used certain of the indicators as part of the "Do No Significant Harm" screen as detailed in the response to the question directly above to demonstrate that an investment qualified as a sustainable investment.

-A subset of the above-mentioned Adverse sustainability indicators were used to determine engagement with investee
+A subset of the above-mentioned Adverse sustainability indicators were used to determine engagement with investee companies based on their respective PAI performance.